Florida, Carolinas face daunting recovery after Hurricane Ian | Science-Environment

 Florida, Carolinas face daunting recovery after Hurricane Ian

-About 837,000 businesses and homes remained without power as Sunday morning in Florida alone, where more than 2 million customers lost electricity the first night of the storm.
-In central Florida, heavy flooding from rain-swollen rivers and runoff appeared far more extensive than wind damage.

 The remnants of Hurricane Ian drifted through Virginia early on Sunday, while storm-ravaged residents in Florida and the Carolinas faced a disaster recovery expected to cost tens of billions of dollars.
-The storm's toll on human life also was expected to rise as floodwaters receded and search teams pushed farther into areas initially cut off from the outside world, seeking stranded survivors and the remains of anyone who may have perished.
+The storm's death toll was expected to rise as floodwaters receded and search teams pushed farther into areas initially cut off from the outside world, where hundreds of people have been rescued.

-At least 50 storm-related deaths have been confirmed since Ian crashed ashore Florida's Gulf Coast with catastrophic force on Wednesday as a Category 4 hurricane, packing maximum sustained winds of 150 miles per hour (240 km per hour).
-Florida accounted for the bulk of fatalities, with 35 tallied by the sheriff's office in coastal Lee County, which bore the brunt of the storm when it made landfall, and 11 other deaths reported by state officials in four neighboring counties.
+At least 53 storm-related deaths have been confirmed since Ian crashed ashore Florida's Gulf Coast with catastrophic force on Wednesday as a Category 4 hurricane with maximum sustained winds of 150 miles per hour (240 km per hour).
+Florida accounted for the bulk of fatalities, with 42 tallied by the sheriff's office in coastal Lee County, which bore the brunt of the storm when it made landfall, and 11 other deaths reported by state officials in four neighboring counties.

 North Carolina authorities said at least four people had been killed there.
 No deaths were immediately reported in South Carolina, where Ian made another U.S. landfall on Friday.
 Chugging over land since then, Ian has diminished into an ever-weakening post-tropical cyclone.